DragoLeForgeron/devAddIonsJs/README.md

 # devAddIonsJs
-additional functions to complement the developer tools
+additional functions to complement the developer Javascript tools

 ## Tests